System Impact Area

 — Joint Technology Committee, National Center for State Courts

-Why UX for court technologies matters
+Why UX for justice technologies matters

 The System Impact Area was launched at a critical moment in history.
 Prior to the COVID-19 pandemic, the civil legal system was primarily designed to facilitate in-person appearances, which limit access for those with inflexible work schedules, transportation limitations, medical issues, caregiving demands, or disabilities.
 As a result, many would-be users of the civil legal system simply did not—or could not—engage with it.

-Technology offers a promising, albeit partial, solution to the justice gap by replacing in-person appearances with remote and online court processes.
+Technology offers a promising, albeit partial, solution to the justice crisis by replacing in-person appearances with remote and online court processes.
 Successful use of technology has the potential to relieve barriers attributed to in-person appearances and deliver faster resolution, enhanced engagement with the legal process, fairer outcomes, improved court efficiency, and increased knowledge and exercise of legal rights.
 In a 2017 National Center for State Courts survey, more than 80% of respondents wanted more online access to local courts, including the ability to ask for guidance from court staff online rather than visit the courthouse.

-Optimism that technology can reduce the justice gap, however, overlooks the reality that many people must overcome educational, language, technical, and access hurdles before using digital tools - this is known as the digital divide.
+Optimism that technology can reduce the justice crisis, however, overlooks the reality that many people must overcome educational, language, technical, and access hurdles before using digital tools - this is known as the digital divide.
 The American College of Trial Lawyers (ACTL) has recognized the justice system’s rush to a remote and online models has exacerbated challenges for underserved and underrepresented litigants who may be technologically challenged, lack access to technology or the internet, or may have other barriers that affect accessibility.
 There are substantial disparities in access to smartphones, home broadband internet, and home computers in America depending on income and race (Digital divide persists even as Americans with lower incomes make gains in tech adoption), and people who live in rural communities are less likely to own technology than their urban counterparts and less likely to have home broadband service than suburbanites.
 (Some digital divides between rural, urban, suburban America persist) Additionally, people with disabilities are much less likely than those without disabilities to have access to home internet service or own a computer, tablet, or smartphone, and may require special technology in order to fully engage online.
 (Americans with disabilities less likely than those without to own some digital devices.)

 The Self-Represented Litigation Network warns that technology issues may delay and disrupt proceedings, negatively impact perceptions of the process, raise legal and constitutional issues, and negatively impact outcomes.
 A Brennan Center for Justice research report said, “use of remote technology—and its possible expansion—also raises critical questions about how litigants’ rights and their access to justice may be impacted, either positively or negatively, and what courts and other stakeholders can do to mitigate any harms.”
 The report went on to highlight the “need for additional research and evaluation as courts experiment with remote systems, as well as the need for courts to consult with a wide array of stakeholders when developing policies for video proceedings.”

+This user-centered approach has the added benefit of preventing barriers that currently exist in the system from being unintentionally transferred online into new justice-sector technologies.
 This is a critical moment for justice-sector technologies.
 The majority of courts have seen the benefit of technology and are not interested in returning to pre-pandemic processes.
 The opportunity we face now is to integrate human-centered design into the expansion of remote and online courts so the technologies employed are efficient and effective for all court users.

 About UX4Justice

-The System Impact Area’s academic offering, UX4Justice, is powered by law, business, and other graduate students from the University of Arizona and the University of Utah.
-UX4Justice students learn to think critically about the power of technology to close the justice gap, and to think creatively about solving complex tech design and access to justice challenges.
+UX4Justice students learn to think critically about the power of technology to address the justice crisis, and to think creatively about solving complex tech design and access to justice challenges.

+UX4Justice partners with courts or court-adjacent organizations to evaluate how well existing or emerging public-facing court technologies work for court users and to co-create and test possible solutions for how the technologies could be improved.
 Students work virtually, across disciplines, and with court, legal system, and community partners on real-world problems that impact real people.

-UX4Justice partners with courts or court-adjacent organizations and works with diverse groups of community stakeholders to evaluate how well existing or emerging public-facing court technologies work for court users and to co-create and test possible solutions for how the technologies could be improved.

 UX4Justice applies design thinking, systems thinking, and UX research and design methodologies to understand the needs of court users as they navigate the legal system, identify where—and more importantly why—legal system users disengage, and design, test and optimize creative solutions.
 Projects culminate with actionable data-driven recommendations about how court technologies can be optimized and improved for the benefit of all court users.

-Examples of UX4Justice Projects
+Examples of System Impact Area Projects

 UX Discovery: Michigan's Office of Child Support

-UX Evaluation and Roadmap: Alaska's Benefactor Tool for SSD Applications
+UX Evaluation: Alaska's Benefactor for SSD Applications